 First, let’s talk about the beach.
 It has all the characteristics you would want on a beach for family or individual portraits.
 It has palm trees.
 These are not abundant in New Jersey, even at the Jersey Shore.

-PRO TIP: Let the kids play some games and go on the rides, especially if you are there as the sun sets.
-A skilled photographer can make some amazing images with all the flashing lights and the looks of happiness and joy on your kid’s faces will be genuine rather than the forced, “Ok now everyone say cheese…”
+PRO TIP: Let the kids play some games and go on the rides, especially if you are there as the sunsets.
+A skilled photographer can make some amazing images with all the flashing lights and the looks of happiness and joy on your kid’s faces will be genuine rather than the forced, “Ok now everyone says cheese…”

-Do you have a favorite photo spot in Monmouth County?
-Let me know in the comments below.
+Do you have a favorite portrait photo spot in Monmouth or Ocean County?
+Let me know.